CybercentreCanada/assemblyline4_docs/docs/developer_manual/frontend/frontend.md

 This documentation will show you how to set up your environment for Assemblyline frontend development.

-## Install dev environment prerequisites
+## Install development environment prerequisites

 ### Clone the UI frontend code